 BA Mass Communication

 The Bachelor of Arts degree in Mass Communication is designed to create synergies among the various disciplines that comprise the field of mass communication, such as media studies, public relations and advertising.
-Students acquire an understanding of current communication theories, which is complemented by practical experience in real world media and public relations and the development of critical thinking, analytical and research skills and capabilities.
-Students are kept abreast of changes and shifts within the communication industry, and advancements in relevant technologies.
-Graduates of COSTAATT’s Associate in Applied Science Degree in Journalism and Public Relations will be awarded transfer credits for relevant courses in the bachelor’s degree programme.
+Students acquire an understanding of current communication theories and develop critical thinking, and analytical and research skills.
+Additionally, much needed practical experience is gained via internships in the industry.

 COURSES IN THE MAJOR CORE CURRICULUM COURSES